koraykoksal/Bonna_cy_process_app/README.md

 ##### The data recorded in the application is kept in the Firebase database.
 ##### The project was deployed on docker as on premise.
 ##### The project was made with react and material UI was used.
+##### Autocomplete was used to search for parameters such as material code or color code.

 ## Installation